Probably the best scenic walk near Grange-over-Sands (4.9 miles)

 Follow the boundary wall (Merlewood and Eggerslack Wood are on the other side) south-ish until you see the limestone pavement wall that looks something like this (below).
-When I say 'something like this', I mean 'exactly like this' but with an allowance for seasonal variations and weather.
+When I say 'something like this', I mean 'exactly like this' but with an allowance for seasonal flora variations and weather.

 A very short distance past this rise in the path, is a footpath sign-post on your left, pointing to, among other nearby locations, Hampsfell Hospice.
 Take this path to the right, but we are then going to bear left as we climb, as Hampsfell Hospice is now "so last year, Darling" to our recently expanded outlook on all things Hampsfield Fell.

 As you approach the mini-cliff pavement edge at the top of the fell, bear left in front of it and climb the pavement at a very obviously well-used point to the left of the main edge-line, heading further upwards in a south-westerly direction.
 Don't forget to look behind as you climb the fell, because into view (shown below) will gradually come Arnside, Silverdale, and the aptly named Arnside & Silverdale Area of Outstanding Natural Beauty, topped by the prominent big lumpy thing on top known as Arnside Knott...